Last updated on May 3, 2024

 Equipment: The Armory

 No samurai enters battle unarmed and the same is true for Isshin.
 Don’t feel bad about absolutely loading it up.
-Look closely at its art and you’ll notice it’s wielding not one but two swords!
+Look closely at Isshin, Two Heavens as One‘s art and you’ll notice it’s wielding not one but two swords!

 Isshin will get you two angel tokens per attack with Moonsilver Spear, and you run a second copy in the form of Seraphic Greatsword.
-Sigiled Sword of Valeron has a similar ability and comes with some bonus keywords.
+Sigiled Sword of Valeron has a similar ability and each creates tokens with keyword abilities.

 Heart-Piercer Bow